 4. The UDR sends an HTTP "200 OK" response to the PCF with the subscription related information containing the information about the allowed service(s) and PCC Rules information.

-5. The PCF invokes the Npcf_PolicyAuthorization_Notify service operation to indicate that an event for which the AF requested a notification has occurred by sending the HTTP POST request with "{notifUri}/notify" as the resource URI to the AF or to request to the AF the deletion of the active application session if all the service data flows for the AF session are deleted by sending the HTTP POST request with "{notifUri}/terminate" as the resource URI to the AF.
+5. The PCF invokes the Npcf_PolicyAuthorization_Notify service operation to indicate that an event for which the AF requested a notification has occurred by sending the HTTP POST request with "{notifUri}/notify" as the callback URI to the AF or to request to the AF the deletion of the active application session if all the service data flows for the AF session are deleted by sending the HTTP POST request with "{notifUri}/terminate" as the callback URI to the AF.

 If the feature "TimeSensitiveNetworking" is supported, the PCF may provide the new 5GS Bridge information received in step 2 to the AF.